 We work with major companies and their supply chains to change the way key global commodities are produced, processed, consumed and financed worldwide.

 One way we’ve done this is to set up organisations that set standards to ensure commodities are produced responsibly.
-For example, if you buy seafood that’s been certified by the Marine Stewardship Council (MSC), you can be sure it comes from a sustainable fishery.
+For example, fisheries with Marine Stewardship Council (MSC) certification have higher environmental standards and are traceable.
 Or if you buy wood or paper products with the Forest Stewardship Council (FSC) label, they’re guaranteed to come from a well-managed forest.

 As well as these, we’re closely involved in similar standards for other commodities, including: